Notes on the Geography of China: Pingyao

 The solution is periodic drains, like these.

 We'll venture inside the west or Fengyi Gate.
 Predictably, the streets are gridded.
 This is the primary east-west street, which runs from gate to gate.
 The layout is imperfect because of the expansion of the city in the 14th century.
-In fact, the main streets preserve the original pattern of a main east-west and a main north-south streets, but those streets now occupy only the southeast corner of the walled area.
+The main streets preserve the original pattern of a main east-west and a main north-south street, but those streets now occupy only the southeast corner of the walled area.
 The street shown here, which is the main east-west street of the expanded city, lies atop the original north wall, extended west to the gate here in the distance.
 Yes, there are a few cars, but not many.
 It's a fine place for bicycles.

 Most buildings along the street are a single story, but a few are more.
 This one lies at the crossing of the main east-west street with Zhanmadao Street, a north-south street on the line of the city's original west wall.

 Efforts to ban bicycles from the core of the town have failed.